Table of Contents:

 Your business is being harmed in two ways by these people:

 If a buyer thinks it’s necessary, they can bring any seller infractions to Amazon’s attention.
-To file a complaint against a vendor, follow the steps outlined below.
+To file a complaint against unauthorized sellers and resellers and stop them from damaging your brand’s reputation follow the steps outlined below.

 Step 1: On the homepage, click the three-stacked-lines menu symbol in the upper-left corner.